soar-robotics/soarchain-insurance-smart-contracts/README.md

 ```

 In the repository, you'll discover additional scripts designed to streamline various commands, reducing the need for extensive manual efforts.
 We encourage you to explore and leverage these scripts to simplify interactions with the chain and contracts.
 Keep your focus on advancing your business while we handle the technical intricacies

+## Disclaimer

+⚠️ **Smart contracts of this repository has not undergone a security audit.
+Use it at your own risk.** ⚠️

+It's essential to conduct a thorough security audit before deploying any smart contract to a production environment.
+The absence of an audit does not guarantee the absence of vulnerabilities.
+If you plan to use this contract in a real-world scenario, consider consulting with security professionals or auditing services